Picovoice/web-voice-processor/demo/README.md

 # WebVoiceProcessor - Demo

 This is a basic demo to show how to use WebVoiceProcessor.
 It passes in a worker that returns the volume level of the downsampled signal.
-It also allows you to dump raw PCM data that has passed through the downsampler Y
+It also allows you to dump raw PCM data that has passed through the downsampler.

 ## Install / run